e-c-k-e-r/vall-e/README.md

 * speakers that aren't similar to an audiobook narrator voice has similarity issues due to the majority of training used `path`-based dataloader sampling instead of `speaker`-based (or `group`-based) dataloader sampling.
   + although LoRAs help a ton for fixing results for a single voice.
   + a diverse dataset in prosidy and speaker (such as a corpus sourced from dramatic media like video games) helps a ton.
+* On my test system (7900XTX), it seems inferencing quality depends on the moon phase; I don't know if it's a matter of ROCm nuances (since I've always found it to not be up to par with actual CUDA) or `bfloat16` (due to the model being trained under `float16`+AMP) being the culprit, but your mileage *will* vary depending on the system + dtype + sampler settings.

 ## Notices and Citations